jdoss/fedora-workstation/README.md

 ## Quick Setup

-Make sure Ansible 2.2+ is installed on your workstation.
-Edit `vars/vars.yml` to  and run the following:
+Make sure Ansible 2.2+ is installed on your workstation and run the following inside the repository:

 `ansible-playbook setup_workstation.yml -e "local_user=yourusername local_user_email=you@example.com`

+For further customization, edit `vars/vars.yml` to fit your needs.

 ## License